norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 │   style.css
 ```

-## Steps

-### Step 1: Create the Project Structure
+## 1. **Create the Project Folder and Files**

-1. Create a new folder for your project.
+   - [ ] Create a folder named `folder name` to store all your project files.
-2. Inside the folder, create two files: `index.html` and `style.css`.

-### Step 2: Set Up the HTML

-Add the HTML boilerplate:
+   - [ ] Inside the `folder name` folder, create a file named `index.html`.
+This will be your main HTML file.

+   - [ ] Also, in the `folder name` folder, create another file named `styles.css`.
+This file will contain the CSS used to style your HTML content.

+## 2. **Start with an HTML Boilerplate**
+Now that you have your files set up, start by adding the basic HTML5 boilerplate.

+  - [ ] Open your currently empty index.html file and add the following code to it.

 ```html
 <!DOCTYPE html>